By-Laws of the

 Section 1.3: Incorporation

 TUSC is a not-for-profit corporation and is so incorporated under Section 501(a) of the United States Internal Revenue Code as an organization described in Section 501(c)(3).
-TUSC is not organized for pecuniary profit or financial gain, and no part of its assets, income or profits shall be distributable to or inure to the benefit of its members, directors, or officers.
+TUSC is not organized for pecuniary profit or financial gain.
 The officers and directors of the Club shall not be individually liable for the Club’s debts or other liabilities and the private property of such individuals shall be exempt from any corporate debts or liabilities.

 Section 1.4 Seasonal Year